-The Governing body will ensure that:
+The Governing Body will ensure that:

-- a) We have a designated senior member of the management team for child protection the DSL (Designated Safeguarding Lead).
-During term time the designated safeguarding lead and or a Deputy should be available during school hours for staff to discuss any safeguarding concerns.
-Appropriate cover will be provided where required. - b) The Designated Person will attend appropriate training in line with CSCB requirements every two years and take lead responsibility for safeguarding and child protection.
-In addition to formal training, their knowledge and skills are updated via e-bulletins, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments at regular intervals, but at least annually, to keep up with any developments relevant to the role. - c) We have a member of staff who will act in the Designated Person's absence (Deputy DSL), who has also received the appropriate training every two years.
-The ultimate lead responsibility for safeguarding and child protection remains with the designated safeguarding lead. - d) We identify and train a nominated Governor for child protection, who will liaise with the Designated Person on safeguarding matters and scrutinize a range of practices termly, including checking the School's Single Central Register for new entries and speaking with the staff on safeguarding matters.
+- a) We have a designated senior member of the management team for child protection - the DSL (Designated Safeguarding Lead).
+During term time the designated safeguarding lead and or a Deputy should be available during school hours for Staff to discuss any safeguarding concerns.
+Appropriate cover will be provided where required.
+The DSL should take lead responsibility for safeguarding and child protection. - b) The Designated Person will attend appropriate training in line with requirements every two years and take lead responsibility for safeguarding and child protection.
+In addition to formal training, their knowledge and skills are updated via e-bulletins, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments at regular intervals, but at least annually, to keep up with any developments relevant to the role.
+The designated safeguarding lead (and any deputies) must have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns. - c) We have a member of Staff who will act in the Designated Person's absence (Deputy DSL), who has also received the appropriate training every two years.
+The ultimate lead responsibility for safeguarding and child protection remains with the designated safeguarding lead. - d) We identify and train a nominated Governor for child protection, who will liaise with the Designated Person on safeguarding matters and scrutinize a range of practices termly, including checking the School's Single Central Register for new entries and speaking with the Staff on safeguarding matters.